 CMMC vs. FedRAMP

-Technology | 4 Min Read
+Technology | 5 Min Read

-The Federal landscape is full of intimidating acronyms.
-As a General Services Administration (GSA) Multiple Award Schedule (MAS) contractor ourselves, we know it can be a lot to unravel.
-However, with some time and dedication, you can start to figure out what some of these acronyms mean.
+The government contracting landscape is full of acronyms.
+As a GSA Multiple Award Schedule (MAS) contractor ourselves, we know this new terminology can be a lot to make sense of, especially if you are going through the MAS acquisition process at the same time.
+However, with some time and dedication, you can start unravel the meaning behind these acronyms.

-While spelling out acronyms is helpful, it is crucial to fully comprehend how CMMC, FedRAMP, IFF, CSP, TDR, and other important acronyms can affect the way your company operates.
+While spelling out acronyms is helpful, it's crucial to fully comprehend how CMMC, FedRAMP, IFF, CSP, TDR, and other important acronyms can affect the way your company operates.
 In this blog, we will discuss the Cybersecurity Maturity Model Certification (CMMC) and the Federal Risk and Authorization Management Program (FedRAMP), both very important cybersecurity requirements for certain contractors.
 While many contractors confuse the two requirements, they are each quite unique.

 Similarities between CMMC and FedRAMP